buraksekili/buraksekili.github.io/content/articles/controller-runtime-1.md

 #### Indexer

 Indexer saves objects into thread-safe Store by indexing the objects.
 This approach facilitates efficient querying of objects from the cache.

 Custom indexers, based on specific needs, can be created.
 For example, a custom indexer can be generated to retrieve all objects based on certain fields, such as Annotations.

+More details about how Kubernetes indexing works, check [Kubernetes Client-Side Indexing](../client-k8s-indexing).

 ## Manager